|>>> VERSION FRANÇAISE|

 5. The term of office of members of the Executive Committee other than the President shall be four years.
 At least two members shall retire in rotation each year.
 A retiring member shall not be eligible for re-election for two years and shall be replaced by a member belonging to another Parliament.
-The President of the Coordinating Committee of the Meeting of Women Parliamentarians shall serve a two-year term, which can be renewed once (cf. Meeting of Women Parliamentarians, Rule 32.4).
+The President of the Bureau of Women Parliamentarians shall serve a two-year term, which can be renewed once (cf. Forum of Women Parliamentarians, Rule 33.4).

-7. If the President of the Coordinating Committee is already a member of the Executive Committee or belongs to the same Parliament as one of the 15 members, she shall be replaced by the First Vice-President of the Coordinating Committee, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the 15 members.
+7. If the President of the Bureau is already a member of the Executive Committee or belongs to the same Parliament as one of the 15 members, she shall be replaced by the First Vice-President of the Bureau, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the 15 members.

 8. If a member of the Executive Committee is elected President of the Inter-Parliamentary Union, the Governing Council shall elect a member to fill the vacant seat.
 In such a case, the question shall be included automatically in the agenda of the Governing Council.
 The term of office of the new member shall be four years.